Opentrons/opentrons/api/docs/source/v2/new_labware.rst

 List Access From ``wells``
 --------------------------
-Wells can be referenced by their "string" name, as demonstrated above.
-However, they can also be referenced with zero-indexing, with the first well in a labware being at position 0.
+Wells can be referenced by their "string" name,or with zero-indexing, with the first well in a labware being at position 0.

 .. code-block:: python